Triunfo del amor: Plot

 Meanwhile, Bernarda is arrested by federal authorities when evidence that she was the mastermind of the kidnapping of the son of Maria.
 Leonela learns the location of Max and goes to hospital, where he communicates Leonela, Heriberto, Victoria and Max is in Phase 2 of the disease and his situation is more delicate then of Maria.
 Max survives the virus and Victoria helps her daughter Maria get over the virus.
 Milagros (Carmen Salinas) and Don Napo (Manuel 'Flaco' Ibáñez) marry with friends and family.
 Cruz (Pablo Montero) and Fer decide to adopt.

 Then, Bernarda is poisoned by drinking poisoned wine.
 Bernarda is then trapped in a car which is caught on fire; she breaks the window and gets out of her car, kills Eva, then proceeds to run from the law.
 Bernarda goes on a plane and dies in a plane crash.
 Roxana, Jimena's mother (Úrsula Prats) was arrested by cops at Sandoval's house.
 Guillermo was stabbed by Jimena, but survives.
 Osvaldo receives a call from his friend, and moves to Spain.
 Leonela crashed by Jimena with a broken glass, but survives.
 Jimena arrives at Max and Maria's wedding, attempting to kill Maria, but fails and runs to Guillermo's house.
 Guillermo and Jimena commit suicide driving their car off a cliff.

 Maria and Max are happily in love with their two kids Juan Pablito and Osvaldito.
-Victoria is happy with her boyfriend Heriberto and her family until one day she reunited with Osvaldo and realizes that their love can beat all obstacles.
+Victoria is happy with her boyfriend Heriberto and her family.
 Fer is happy with her husband Cruz and adopted daughter Victoria Robles Sandoval.
 Leonola is happy with her two grandkids, her son and daughter in law Maria.
-Only true love can triumph over all the tricks, traps, intrigue, treachery and wickedness that seek to destroy, only then can there be the triumph of love and at the end the triumph of love is complete.